SeanRooooney/proposals/015-kafka-topic-encryption.md

 ## Current situation

-*Describe the current capability Strimzi has in this area.*

 Strimzi does not have a current capability in this area.

 ## Motivation

-*Explain the motivation why this should be added, and what value it brings.*

 Apache Kafka does not directly support any form of encryption-at-rest for data stored at a broker.
 Nevertheless, Kafka is increasingly used as a store of data, not just as a